dxe/dxe-learn2dokku/README.md

 Visit `http://my-name.warpcannon.net` in the browser (replacing `my-name` with your name).

-You should see page letting you know it worked.
-Congrats!
+You should see a page letting you know it worked.
+Congrats! 🎉

 ### Other apps
 What about apps that aren't static, like Python or Node.js apps?
 Just [find the relevant buildpack](https://github.com/dokku/) and set up your project to work with it.
 In many cases, all you will need is a `Procfile`.
 Make a file called `Procfile` in the root of your app, and make it say: